EmHou/EmHou/README.md

 I'm a healthcare provider who is interested in the applications of technology in healthcare.

-Feel free to send me an email at emilyhou[at]mit[dot]edu to connect.
+Feel free to send me an email at emily.hou[at]wellesley[dot]edu to connect.
 Nice to meet you!